 What is a table saw?

 A table saw is a sturdy and portable cutting tool.
-This saw features a fixed blade that juts out from the top of the cutting table and supporting rails for making various cuts.
+This saw features a fixed blade that juts out from the top of the cutting table.

 Table saws are perfect for those who cut a wide range of materials and don’t want the weight or size of larger power saws.